 Message from Danielle:

 Many thanks to Amy for writing this!
 We used to write the Edinburgh Foody blog together.
-This is a great place to find out more about the eating places mentioned.

 Avoid (most) eating places along the Royal Mile and as Amy suggests book ahead.
 Even if you’re not visiting at festival time, you should always book.
 It just doesn’t work turning up!
 Eat further away from the centre, and you’ll find it relaxed and far less full of visitors.